 If you could go back in time and give one piece of advice for your younger self about writing what would that be?

 The same advice I give my writing students: Believe in yourself and just write.
 Ignore the critics and the publishers who don’t appreciate your writing and remember that just because one person rejects or trashes your work, it doesn’t mean it’s not good enough.
 As readers, we don’t like everything we read, so why should everyone like what we write?

 Who is your best support system to keep you focused on your writing?

-What is your favorite genre to read for fun?
+Your passion for writing is very clear in your discipline.
+In all your reading what is your favorite genre to read for fun?